Mudcrack: Formation of mudcrack

 Naturally forming mudcracks start as wet, muddy sediment dries up and contracts.
 A strain is developed because the top layer shrinks while the material below stays the same size.
 When this strain becomes large enough, channel cracks form in the dried-up surface to relieve the strain.
 Individual cracks spread and join up, forming a polygonal, interconnected network of forms called "tesselations."
-If the strain continues to build the polygon start to curled upward.
+If the strain continues to build, the polygons start to curl upwards.
 This characteristic can be used in geology to understand the original orientation of a rock.
 Cracks may later be filled with sediment and form casts over the base.

+Typically, the initial crack pattern is dominated by T-shaped junctions.
+If a mudfield is repeatedly wetted and dried, it can be annealed to a pattern dominated by Y-shaped junctions, as it is thermodynamically favored like columnar jointing and polygonal patterned ground.

 Syneresis cracks are broadly similar features that form from underwater shrinkage of muddy sediment caused by differences in salinity or chemical conditions, rather than aerial exposure and desiccation.
 Syneresis cracks can be distinguished from mudcracks because they tend to be discontinuous, sinuous, and trilete or spindle-shaped.